nsde/discord-coinbot/README.md

 - alternatively, see: https://stackoverflow.com/a/64861883

-Run the "main"-python file in /src and follow the instructions and you are *good to go*!
+Run the setup.bat or start.bat (see *usage*) and follow the instructions.

 ## 🛠️ Usage
 Try running the bot from the root directory (meaning not "src").
 If you are running on windows, I added a start.bat and setup.bat, they are self-explainitory.